UWCubeSat/cpp-boot-camp/notes/memory-and-management.md

 - Saved Registers and Local Variables: This is where all variables used by the function will be located
 - Argument Build Area: If the function corresponding to the current frame will call another function, this area is dedicated to holding the parameters for that function.

+The first thing to note is the amount of memory space the stack has.
+As the structure suggests, there is not a whole lot of room to store any parameters or local variables, so the heap can be used in conjunction with the stack to hold those values at times.

-The frame will store even more things, but in all honesty, what concerns us is the fact that they hold parameters and local variables of each method call.
+Second, the frame will store even more things, but in all honesty, what concerns us is the fact that they hold parameters and local variables of each method call.
 So, its more useful if we think of it more like this:

 ![](../images/stack-simplification.png)
 <div style="text-align: center">